Our Mission | Our Team

 Emma Sheldon, MA

-Emma has a Master’s degree in Counseling and is a registered psychotherapist with the State of Vermont and brings clinical experience from private practice and also community mental health to the support she provides employees.
-Her compassionate, holistic, and integrated approach allows each client to be seen for their unique self and engage in a process with her to work toward achieving their goals.
-Emma’s background in social services also makes her an exceptional resource to assist employees in locating and connecting with necessary resources as well.
+Emma has a Master’s degree in Counseling and is a registered psychotherapist with the State of Vermont.
+She brings clinical experience from private practice and also community mental health to the support she provides employees.
+Her compassionate, holistic, and integrated approach allows each person to be seen for their unique self and engage in a process with her to work toward achieving their goals.
+With a background in social services, Emma is able to assist employees in locating and connecting with necessary resources as well.

 “I believe that everyone has the capacity to heal through building a deep authentic relationship with the self and others.
 It is through these connections that an inner knowing is discovered, and true healing can be achieved.
 I work with a person-centered, collaborative, and integrative approach, which creates an environment of self-acceptance and personal growth.
 It is an honor to have the opportunity to bear witness to each individual‘s journey.”